simplymahmoud/Gurukula-Java-Selenium/README.md

 3- Delete (branch) assigned with existing (staff) needs proper error message.

-4- No Paging in search.
+4- No Paging in (branch).

+5- Login automatically feature not working.